• <xmp id="om0om">

 Update notifications to get the latest and greatest from NVIDIA.

-While SDK Manager supports all the below host operating systems, you need to verify the SDK package supports the host OS; the requirements are set by the SDK package you are installing.
-See the host operating system compatibility matrix for details:
+While SDK Manager supports all the below host operating systems, you need to verify the SDK package supports the host OS; these requirements are set by the SDK package you are installing.

 NVIDIA SDK